 Catalina is excited to join the TAC after many years as a dance artist, educator and advocate.
 Her professional dance experience, although varied, has long focused on a personal heritage in Flamenco and Classical Spanish dance.
 Catalina’s academic interests prompted the pursuit of a BFA and MA in Dance Studies at York University, an MA from the Drama Centre at the University of Toronto, and certification in Movement Analysis from the Laban Institute for Movement Studies.
 As a PhD candidate in Dance Studies at York University, her research examines the intersections between cultural policy and dance arts from fluid, pluralistic perspectives.
 Catalina comes to the TAC after serving as co-chair of the Canadian Alliance of Dance Artists - Ontario Chapter.

-Sarah Gladki, Communications and Outreach
+Sarah Gladki, Communications Manager

 Sarah has been involved in the arts in Toronto for much of her life.
-She is also a visual artist who works with drawing, photography, and moving images.
+She is a visual artist who works with drawing, photography, and moving images.
 She holds a Bachelor of Arts degree from McGill University where she studied Art History and World Religions, and a Masters of Fine Arts degree from Ryerson University’s Documentary Media Program.

 Erika Hennebury, Grants Officer, Strategic Programs